jwuphysics/jwuphysics.github.io/_posts/2025-04-30-constructing-golden-sample.md

  - machine-learning
 ---

-In order to evaluate a classification model, you'll need to construct an unbiased evaluation dataset.
-This post presents a method for creating a high-quality "golden sample" for evaluating a binary classifier model, particularly in scenarios with imbalanced datasets and potentially unreliable historical human labels.
-However, the golden sample may contain a disproportionate ratio of positive/negative classes; therefore, I also describe a method for computing *de-biased* evaluation metrics.
+To know how well a classification model truly performs, you need a reliable, unbiased set of test data.
+This post explains a practical way to create such a high-quality test set, often called a "golden sample."
+This method is especially useful when dealing with situations where one class is much rarer than the other (imbalanced data) and your existing labels might not be entirely accurate.
+Since creating this golden sample involves carefully selecting examples, it might not have the same mix of positive and negative cases as your full dataset.
+Therefore, this post also shows you how to adjust your final evaluation scores to correct for this, giving you a truly accurate measure of your model's performance.

 In brief, the "recipe" for building a golden sample involves:
 - Categorizing the entire dataset based on agreement and disagreement between the ML model (\\(M\\)) and historical (\\(H\\)) labels.